Gigantorhynchus: Species

 The male has two ellipsoid testes that are narrow and in tandem.
 The posterior end after the anterior testes without a segmented region measures between 5.45 and 8.53 mm.
 In the female, the gonopore is subterminal and the vagina has a sinuous lateral region shaped like a guitar.
-The genital pore including the vagina, uterus, and uterine bell is between 0.69 and 0.97 mm long.
+The genital pore including the vagina, uterus, and uterine bell (a funnel like opening continuous with the uterus) is between 0.69 and 0.97 mm long.
 The eggs contain three membranes.